Lawmakers fear turning 144 cities into “micropolitan” areas

 Scores of city leaders and rural researchers also have written, urging the Office of Management and Budget to reject the proposal.

 The city manager of Mankato, Minnesota estimated that her community would lose directly $400,000 in funding that goes toward homeless shelters, affordable housing and medical care to the uninsured.
-This federal funding also leverages other other low-income housing projects, said Susan Arntz.
+This federal funding also leverages other low-income housing projects, said Susan Arntz.

 “The City of Mankato, Minnesota is very troubled by the proposal to modify the standards,” Arntz said in a letter.